What you need to know about syphilis

 Syphilis is a sexually transmitted infection (STI).
 It can cause sores on or in the genitals, anus, rectum, and/or lips and mouth and can lead to other health complications.
 A person with syphilis can pass it on to another person during sex.

 Many people with syphilis have no symptoms, so they don’t know they have syphilis.
-When symptoms of initial infection do occur, they usually take 2 to 3 weeks to appear.
+When symptoms of initial infection do occur, they usually take two to three weeks to appear.
 Untreated syphilis progresses through stages.
 Common symptoms vary depending on the stage.

-Primary syphilis: A painless sore appears at the site of infection but will heal in 3 to 6 weeks with or without treatment.
+Primary syphilis: A painless sore appears at the site of infection but will heal in three to six weeks with or without treatment.
 Because many people do not see the sore, they are not aware of the infection.

-Secondary syphilis: A non-itchy rash may appear, most commonly on the chest, stomach, genitals, palms of the hands and soles of the feet, 2 weeks to 3 months after infection, and it may last for 2 to 6 weeks.
+Secondary syphilis: A non-itchy rash may appear, most commonly on the chest, stomach, genitals, palms of the hands and soles of the feet, two weeks to three months after infection, and it may last for two to six weeks.
 Additional sores may also appear.
 Fever, headache, muscle ache, lack of appetite and fatigue can occur.

 Neurosyphilis: Syphilis can affect the brain.
 This is called neurosyphilis.
 In cases where the brain is affected, changes in personality can occur, as can problems with thinking clearly and memory.
 Neurosyphilis can occur at any stage of syphilis.